 Peaceful student protests in January of 1991 were brutally suppressed, with mass arrests and torture of leaders and participants.
-Scattered acts of rioting and vandalism of public buildings followed, but most dissident actions remained nonviolent (see Table 8 on page 59).
+Scattered acts of rioting and vandalism of public buildings followed, but most dissident actions remained nonviolent.
 From March 22 to March 26, 1991, urban and rural communities alike held mass pro-democracy rallies and a nationwide strike, which collectively became known as les événements ("the events") or "the March Revolution."